da3dsoul/Additional-Buildcraft-Objects/README.md

 #### Valve Pipe
    acts like a (golden) wooden pipe (without need of wooden engine)
    <br>
-   can be toggled/switched by ABO-Actions and Redstone
+   can be toggled/switched by gates and Redstone

    **can empty a full tank with enough (=full) pressure for two golden pipes in seconds!**